This is my second quarterly update. So much is going on, and I am grateful for it all.

 Last week I was honored with a Wings Award from the inspiring Pegasus Foundation.
 They are an amazing organization dedicated to helping animals in so many ways, and among other major projects operate a marine mammal rescue on Cape Cod called the Cape Wildlife Center.
 Another awardee, Sharon Young, field director of marine wildlife protection for The HSUS, said during her acceptance: “There is no life so small that it’s not worth fighting for.”
 That is something that guides us at MUTTS.com.

-Lastly, this winter (Jan.
-25) will mark the first annual MUTTS Gift of Nothing Day, based on the concept behind the book and play.
+Lastly, this holiday season will mark the first annual MUTTS Gift of Nothing Day (Dec.
+30), based on the concept behind the book and play.
 This occasion will be a day for sharing the gift of time with loved ones.
 A day for nothing and everything.

 Happy October, everyone.